Ernie Wisner is a retired sea captain, fire fighter, botanist, fisherman, and hands-on problem solver.

 Seven Fires, www.7fires.org - PayPal to [email protected], or see website for other contact info.
 Seven Fires supports our Living Legacy project, and logistics/scholarships for traveling events, traditional cultures, and First Nations/tribes.

 Mt.
-Hull Fire Hall - OCFPD12@gmail.com - please contact before donating.
+Hull Fire Hall - [email protected] - please contact before donating.
 Mt.
-Hull Fire District is Erica's "home team" where we live, keeping our homestead from burning down around our ears, and a community resource "lifeboat."
+Hull Fire District is Erica's "home team" where we live.

-Spirit of Grace - www.motaspirit.org - our home-away-from-home in Beaverton, Oregon, a good place for care packages and creative, all-colors-welcome spiritual community.
+Spirit of Grace - www.motaspirit.org - our home-away-from-home in Beaverton, Oregon, a good place for care packages and creative, inclusive spiritual community.

 www.Permies.com - Purchase a premium membership by buying "PIE" slices, then give pie to Erica Wisner for care and feeding of online minions.

-We do not favor permanent solutions to temporary problems, and we are wary of self-propagating experiments (whether GMO genes, Internet memes, or institutionalization of public trust).
+We do not favor permanent solutions to temporary problems, and we are wary of self-propagating experiments (whether GMO genes, Internet memes, or institutionalization of public interest).

 Examples of Wisner-Friendly Tech: